shopsplus/shopsplus.github.io/privacy-policy.md

 # Privacy Policy

-This Privacy Policy explains how information is collected, used and disclosed by Shops+ with respect to user’s access and use of our service through the application (Referred to below as “Shops+”).
+This Privacy Policy explains how information is collected, used and disclosed by Shops+ with respect to user’s access and use of our service through the application (Referred to below as “the App”).

 ## Information collection

-When using Shops+, we ask certain information from you:

-Personal Information: We don't collect any personal data, except that:
+The App does not directly collect, store, or process any personal data, except that:

-* we use 3rd party statics sdk for stat purpose.
+* the App uses 3rd party statics sdk for stat purpose.
-* Users who contact us via email, the email addresses and information you submitted voluntarily will also be collected.
 * the App includes a WebView feature that enables you to access third-party websites through the App.
 Please note that while using the WebView, you may enter personal data (such as usernames and passwords) on these third-party websites.
 This data will be collected and processed by the third-party websites.
 We are not responsible for the privacy practices and data protection measures of these third-party websites.
 We recommend that you read and understand the privacy policies and data protection measures of these websites when using them.
+* users who contact us via email, the email addresses and information you submitted voluntarily will also be collected.

 ## Information usage